Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathic Medicine for Fungal Infection

-Fungi are surprisingly diverse microorganisms.
-While we eat them in the form of mushrooms and bake our daily bread with them, certain strains of fungus can cause infections and disease in the human body.
 An infection caused by a fungus is known as a fungal infection.
-Fungi are present in soil, air, water and some of them are even found naturally in the human body.
-The introduction of an infectious type of fungus can cause infections like ringworm, athlete’s foot, or thrush infection.
+The introduction of an infectious type of fungus in the body can cause infections like ringworm, athlete’s foot, or thrush infection.

 The top remedies to deal with fungal infection are Sepia, Tellurium, Graphites, Sulphur, Silicea, Thuja, Antimonium Crudum, Bacillinum, Borax and Pulsatilla.